alttch/yedb-py/README.md

 * YAML - slow, but key files are more human-readable and editable

-* msgpack - (requires manually installing "msgpack" module).
+* msgpack - (requires manually installing "msgpack" Python module).
 Fast, reliable binary serialization format.
 If used, keys can hold binary values as well.

-* cbor - similar to msgpack (requires manually installing "cbor" module)
+* cbor - similar to msgpack (requires manually installing "cbor" Python module)

 * pickle - native Python pickle binary data serialization format.
 Is slower than msgpack/cbor, but keys can hold Python objects and functions as-is.